oluseguncodess/learning-javascript/documentation.md

 ## Arrays

 Arrays allow storing multiple values, which can be of different data types.
+They are actually objects but their main purpose is to create ordered data so you need to be careful.

+To delete an whole array, you can use the `.length` method by setting it to 0.

+Best article i've seen on arrays so far - https://javascript.info/array

 ## Functions